Ramirisu/tetris/README.md

 **LINECAP**

 The *LINECAP* option enables the *Super Kill Screen* as the end game mechanism for competitive games.
-Players can keep going under *kill screen* due to the inventation of the *rolling* technique.
+Players can keep going under *kill screen* due to the invention of the *rolling* technique.
 The gravity will double again after 10 levels clear in the *kill screen* in order to avoid endless game playing.

 |           Options |                                                              |
 | ----------------: | :----------------------------------------------------------- |